nosarthur/nosarthur.github.io/_posts/2016-09-23-virtualenv.md

 ---
 layout: post
 title: python virtualenv
-date:   2016-09-23 10:00:08 -0500
+date:   2016-09-23 10:00:00 -0500
 categories: [coding]
 comments: true
 tags: [packages]
 ---

-Do you have the unpleasant experience of upgrading one python package for one project breaks the package dependencies of other projects?
+Have you ever upgraded one python package for one project and then find out it breaks the package dependencies of other projects?
 This is where `virtualenv` shines.
-As the name indicates, it creates a virtual environment for each project as if its dependences start from a clean installation of python.
+As the name indicates, it creates a 'virtual' environment for each project as if its dependences start from a clean installation of python.

-If you have `pip`, the installation of the `virtualenv` package is simply
+If you have `pip`, installing `virtualenv` is simply

 ```shell
 pip install virtualenv